Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 The view switched to an outside camera just as they were running through checking their suit seals and systems, and conversation in the room quieted slightly before falling almost completely silent as the airlock cycled and their egress ladder extended out and down.
 It sounded strange through the camera’s microphone and thin Martian atmosphere, as did the surprisingly loud *clank* of Chang’s boot lowering onto the first step of the ladder.

 *"So far so good, excursion suit feels nice and comfortable.
-Air temperature is… minus forty-seven degrees.
+Air temperature is... minus forty-seven degrees.
 Nice clear day, hardly any wind..."*

 She reached the bottom step, paused to look up at Etsicitty who gave her a thumbs up, and jumped the last eighteen inches to the Martian surface.